-- rental agreements.
-Property owners should coordinate with Department of Housing and Community Affairs (DHCA) to develop a relocation plan and tenants to ensure that eligible residents receive support and assistance to mitigate the impacts of temporary relocation. - 6.
-Prioritize two and three-bedroom units for residential development projects to provide additional family-sized units. - 7.
-Make it easier to infill housing with healthcare and/or life sciences by providing flexibility and incentives.
+- 6. Prioritize two and three-bedroom units for residential development projects to provide additional family-sized units. - Make it easier to infill housing with healthcare and/or life sciences by providing flexibility and incentives.
 See section F. Implementation of this chapter.